 2. Byldis contribution to this project

-Byldis is handling the engineering and production of the concrete façade of the treatment building.
-The architect constructed the façade from multiple layers in different colours.
-The layers have an organic shape and represent the different layers of soil.
-The façade consists of 88 single-shell elements that are attached to the cast-in-place inner structure.
-Byldis also takes care of the just-in-time delivery to the building site, where the contractor takes care of the assembly.
+Byldis provided the engineering and production of the concrete facade for the purification building.
+The architect designed the facade with multiple layers in different colors, each layer having an organic shape representing various soil layers.
+The facade consists of 88 single-shell elements attached to the cast-in-place inner structure.
+Byldis also managed the just-in-time delivery to the construction site, where the contractor handled the installation.

 3. Why was Byldis chosen?

-The desire to make the façade out of concrete soon led to a prefabricated solution.
-For this reason, the client (Brabant Water) and the architect (Inbo) teamed up with Byldis to test the practical feasibility.
-After several sessions and dozens of trial tiles further, this led to satisfied parties and a mock-up that serves as a reference for further implementation.
+The desire to create the concrete facade quickly led to a prefab solution.
+For this reason, the client (Brabant Water) and the architect (Inbo), along with Byldis, worked closely together to test the practical feasibility.
+After multiple sessions and dozens of test tiles, this resulted in satisfied parties and a mock-up that served as a reference for the further implementation.

 4. Challenges & solutions